schoener-one/sugo-machine-application/README.md

-# MoCo CoffeeAutomat Project
+# MoCo SugoMachine Project

-This package contains the CoffeeAutomat project of MoCo.
+This package contains the SugoMachine project of MoCo.

 ## Installation